Set Current Location

 El Quinto Pino offers tapas and wine pairings that represent the diverse regional cuisines of Spain.
 Sparkling lamps on multi-stemmed chandeliers bathe the cream-walled dining room in a dim glow.
 The tapas platters can be savored individually or with a group and the menu categorizes them as cold and hot tapas.
 The former includes tortilla Española, huevos rellenos (deviled eggs) and campo dei anchoa fiori with vanilla butter.
 The latter consists of gambas al ajillo, a garlic shrimp dish spiced with jalapeño and arroz brut de conejo, a cabbage and rabbit dish.
 Guests can also enjoy gazpacho soup with pine nuts, sea urchin sandwich and sides such as Andalusian chips with salsa dip.
 The visual presentation of the dishes leads to a favorable dining experience.

 El Born in Brooklyn is a wonderful Spanish restaurant located on Manhattan Avenue.
-Offering a range of vibrant Basque and Spanish specialties, the menu here is dominated by tasty tapas and small plates that are meant to be shared with your loved ones.
-The decor of this charming joint is somewhat of a cross between a hipster bar and a chic bistro, the results is a dim-lit, cute dining area which makes for a perfect date spot.
-The ambiance is quieter than most Spanish restaurants and is conducive for long conversations.
-The drink list features sensational Latin-inspired libations, Spanish and local beers and wines.
+Offering a range of vibrant Basque and Spanish specialties, the menu here is dominated by tasty tapas and small plates that are meant to be shared with your loved ones such as Galtes De Vedella, Tomàquets Verds Fregits and more.
+The decor of this charming joint is somewhat of a cross between a modern bar and a chic bistro, resulting in a dim-lit, cute dining area which is ideal for dates.